MrNoob353/Universal-PC-Streaming-Device-Setup-Complete-Guide-for-Any-Hardware/README.md

 # Universal-PC-Streaming-Device-Setup-Complete-Guide-for-Any-Hardware
-ve researched and developed a comprehensive guide to help anyone transform virtually any PC into a powerful TV streaming center.
+I have researched and developed a comprehensive guide to help anyone transform virtually any PC into a powerful TV streaming center.
 Your original concept can be expanded to work with desktop computers, laptops, mini PCs, and even older hardware.
 Hardware Compatibility and Requirements
 The beauty of using Kubuntu with Plasma Bigscreen is its universal hardware compatibility.
 Research shows that this setup works effectively across a wide range of hardware configurations: